ncoghlan/misc/notes/python3/questions_and_answers.rst

 performs a similar translation that targets the (large) common subset of Python 2.6+ and Python 3 with the aid of the `six`_ compatibility module.

-`PEP 414`_ was implemented in Python 3.3 to restore support for explicit Unicode literals primarily to reduce the number of purely mechanical code changes being imposed on users that are doing the right thing in Python 2 and using Unicode for their text handling.
+:pep:`414` was implemented in Python 3.3 to restore support for explicit Unicode literals primarily to reduce the number of purely mechanical code changes being imposed on users that are doing the right thing in Python 2 and using Unicode for their text handling.